apalania/Polaris_ASAP-Challenge-2025/Models/README.md

-Model objects for the XGBoost and Attentive-GNN models for each ADMET endpoint.
+Model objects for the XGBoost and Attentive-GNN models, sorted by each ADMET endpoint.

 XGBoost models are provided as both json and joblib files.
 KSOL joblib file is > 25 MB, so it has been compressed and provided.